lfsgroup/channel-partner-api-docs/docs/public_docs/PAYMENT_EVENTS.md

 # Payment Events

-As payments flow into the system, events may be sent to any registered webhooks
+As payments flow into the system, events may be sent to any registered webhooks.

 ## Webhooks Subscription